sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Provide Euro values for national currency amounts
+Short desc    : Provide Euro values for national currency amounts
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Converts arbitrary national currency amounts using the Euro as
+Descript     : Converts arbitrary national currency amounts using the Euro as
              : base unit, and typesets monetary amounts in almost any desired
              : way.
 Write, e.g., \ATS{17.6} to get something like '17,60 oS
              : (1,28 Euro)' automatically.
 Conversion rates for the initial